Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/m/Mako/README.md

 -   Created from scratch for LUMI as the LUMI Python setup is different from the EasyBuilders and CSCS ones.
 Created independently from the 1.1.6 one.

+### Version 1.3.5 for CPE 24.03

+-   Based on previous easyconfigs